Advocacy is free, independent support to involve you in decisions about your health, care and wellbeing.

 We will:

-If we are not able to work with you to achieve your goal, we will do our best to signpost you to another organisation or agency that
+If we are not able to work with you to achieve your goal, we will do our best to signpost you to another organisation or agency that may be able to help.

 Our Adults Advocacy service adheres to the definition and principles of the Advocacy Charter, including working flexibly to meet the accessibility needs of people with severe ME.